sgmurphy/wordpress-plugins/admin-site-enhancements/README.md

 ## Changelog

 **Admin and Site Enhancements (ASE) v1.0.0** was released on October 17, 2022.
-Since then, there have been **71 _point_ releases** (e.g. 1.1.0 ) and **104 _patch_ releases** (e.g. 4.9.1).
+Since then, there have been **71 _point_ releases** (e.g. 1.1.0 ) and **105 _patch_ releases** (e.g. 4.9.1).

 Each **_point release_** usually corresponds with the addition of one new module/feature.
 Each module/feature usually is the equivalent of one (or more) single-purpose plugin.
 Each **_patch release_** usually contain one or more bugfix or improvements to existing modules/features.

 [**Upgrade to ASE Pro**](https://www.wpase.com/chnlg-to-web) now.
 Lifetime Deal (LTD) available.

-### 7.1.2 (2024.07.01) - ASE Free and Pro
+### 7.1.3 (2024.07.08) - ASE Free and Pro

+* **[IMPROVED in Free and Pro] Admin Interface >> Show Custom Taxonomy Filters**: when set, will now use `$taxonomy->labels->all_items` instead of "All {post type plural label)" where "All" is hardcoded, albeit still internationalized.
+Props to [@jpagano](https://wordpress.org/support/users/jpagano/) for [suggesting this](https://wordpress.org/support/topic/use-taxonomy-labels-all_items-in-the-custom-taxonomy-filter-all-option/).

-* **[IMPROVED in Pro] Utilities >> Email Delivery**: add option to set Bcc email address(es).
-Props to Gerold H. for suggesting this.
+* **[IMPROVED in Pro] Utilities >> Email Delivery >> Email Delivery Log** added a feature to resend emails that failed during delivery attempt.
+You can also specify a different destination email, e.g. useful when, for example, there's a typo in the original destination email.
+Props to Mathijs V.D.B. for suggesting the improvement.

-* **[IMPROVED in Pro] Custom Code >> Code Snippets Manager**: add description on finding the Code Snippets menu item once the module is enabled.

-* **[CHANGED in Free and Pro] ASE Settings**: ASE will explicitlly autoload two of the options it creates in wp_options in anticipation of upcoming [changes in WP v6.6](https://make.wordpress.org/core/2024/06/18/options-api-disabling-autoload-for-large-options/).

-* **[IMPROVED in Pro] Log In | Log Out >> Change Login URL**: when failing to login on WooCommerce My Account page, you'll no longer be redirected to the custom login URL, thus revealing it's location, but will remain on the My Account page with an error message shown there.
-Props to Gustavo F. for reporting the issue in great detail.
+* **[IMPROVED in Pro] Log In | Log Out >> Login Page Customizer**: if numeric values are entered in the logo width and height settings, the 'px' unit will be automatically added upon saving changes.
+This will prevent the logo from showing up in the default 84x84 pixels.
+Props to Matt B. for prompting the improvement.

-* **[FIXED in Free and Pro] Admin Interface >> Hide Admin Notices**: fixed briefly flashing notices issue that crept into v7.1.1 release.
-Props to Justin for noticing and taking the time to open a support ticket to quickly report it.

-* **[FIXED in Free and Pro] Admin Interface >> Admin Menu Organizer**: fixed fatal error in a certain scenario.
-Props to Ralf L. for reporting the issue and proposing the code fix.

-* **[FIXED in Pro] Content Management >> Custom Content Types >> Custom Field Groups**:
-  * fixed an issue where on a fresh install, the **first custom field being added and saved would go missing** upon adding and saving a second one in a custom field group.
-Props to Michael S. for finding the bug and reporting the steps to re-create the bug reliably, which helps in troubleshooting it.
-  * fixed an issue with **Breakdance integration** where using the **Post Content** element in a Single Post template causes HTTP 500 error.
-Props to Alexandre M. for performing a thorough test to confirm the bug and recording a detailed screencast to prove it.
-Props to Darren L. and Henry R. for reporting a similar issue and helping with troubleshooting and testing the fix.
-If you've been using Template Content Area, you can now switch to Post Content if you need to.

-* **[TRANSLATION in Free and Pro]** ASE is now translated into 18 languages:
+* **[TRANSLATION in Free and Pro]** Added Arabic translation.
+ASE is now translated into 19 languages:
   * **Chinese (China)**: ASE Free and Pro (completed).
 Props to [@bricksvip](https://profiles.wordpress.org/bricksvip/).
   * **Portuguese (Brazil)**: ASE Free and ASE Pro (completed).
 Props to [Dennis F.](https://profiles.wordpress.org/dnn/), [denisgomesfranco](https://profiles.wordpress.org/denisgomesfranco/), [Denison C.](https://profiles.wordpress.org/denisoncarlos/) and [@ofmarconi](https://profiles.wordpress.org/ofmarconi/).
   * **Hungarian**: ASE Free and Pro (completed).
 Props to [R. József G.](https://profiles.wordpress.org/radicsjg/).